|Applies To||RSA Product Set: SecurID|

-The Identity Management System used in RSA Authentication Manager 7.1 (AM) has to support users in different data stores, (currently the optional data stores are restricted to Microsoft Active Directory and SunOne).
-This means that so even though AM does not require a password our optional data stores do.
+The Identity Management System used in RSA Authentication Manager has to support users in different data stores (for example, Microsoft Active Directory and SunOne).
+This means that even though Authentication Manager does not require a password, our optional data stores do.

-Since the existence of this value is dependant on whether the user is stored in the internal database or one of the optional data stores the setting to manage this option is configured in the identity store settings in the Operations Console(OC).
+Since the existence of this value is dependent on whether the user is stored in the internal database or one of the optional data stores the setting to manage this option is configured in the identity store settings in the Operations Console.

-If you have an administrator logged into the Security Console then they will need to log out and back in to see the changes.
+If you have any administrators logged into the Security Console they will need to log out and back in to see the changes.

 |Legacy Article ID||a44796|